-The College of Communication and Information supports graduate students with multiple funding sources.
+The College of Communication & Information supports graduate students with multiple funding sources.
 Unfortunately the funds available never meet the needs of all graduate students.

 A limited number of assistantships and associateships are available to graduate students.
 These assistantships/associateships provide competitive stipends and tuition waivers (in-state and out-of-state).
 On some occasions, assistantship/associateship opportunities arise in other branches of the university.
 Students are advised of these opportunities whenever they arise.

 Graduate assistantships/associateships are normally renewable for up to two years for master’s students and three years for doctoral students subject to the student maintaining a 3.3 grade point average or higher on graduate coursework and satisfactory performance in the requirements of the job.

 More detailed information regarding the nature of graduate assistantships, graduate research assistants graduate teaching assistants graduate teaching associates is available in the Graduate Studies Handbook.

 Applications for assistantship/associateship positions within the college must be received no later than January 15 for the following academic year.
 Requests for renewal of assistantship/associateship positions must also be submitted by January 15.
 Every effort will be made to notify assistantship applicants of the final decisions in this regard by April 15.

 You can apply or renew an assistant/associate application using one of the following forms:

 For more information about assistantships within the college, contact:

 Administrative Specialist for the Associate Dean for Academic Programs